rssh/dotty-cps-async/_sources/HighOrderFunctions.rst.txt

 Dotty-cps-async supports the automatic transformation of high-order functions,  where the lambda expression argument contains ``await``.

 For example, let us have a list of remote servers and fetch some data from each of them.
-Assume, that out http client provides next interface:
+Assume  that our http client provides the next interface:

 .. code-block:: scala